ThomasChr/IsSiteUp-Backend/README.md

 # Is This Site Up Server

-this is an open-source node.js server to test is site is up or not providing the domain name.
+this is an open-source node.js server to test id a site is up or not providing the domain name.

 ## EndPoints
-this server has one endpoint that receives a POST request to *serverIP:PORT/* in json format
+this server has one endpoint at "/" that receives a POST request in json format

 ### Request content
 ```JSON